 Sample local produce and culinary delights at the Mercado Agrícola de Montevideo, a popular market in an impressively designed 20th century structure, bursting with Uruguayan food and vegetable stalls, street food and even a microbrewery.
 Walk the coast with your love along the seaside La Rambla.
 The scenic boardwalk stretches almost 14 miles and is the perfect place to enjoy the sunset.

 Head outside the city and clink glasses to married life at a local winery.
-Both Juanico and Spinoglio Winteries can be reached within a half hour, where you’ll find yourself transported to sprawling vineyards offering fantastic food and wine varieties.
+Both Juanico and Spinoglio Winteries can be reached within a half hour, where you’ll find yourself transported to sprawling vineyards offering fantastic South American food and wine varieties.

 Buenos Aires, Argentina